jackykwe/nihongo/typst/G3-essential-grammar.typ

 === Modifying question words with suffixes か、も、でも

-「」か refers to a particular existence (some\textasciitilde), 「」も refers to the universal (every\textasciitilde), and 「」でも refers to a non-particular existence (any\textasciitilde) (not to be confused with でも for "but").
+「」か refers to a particular existence (some \~), 「」も refers to the universal (every \~), and 「」でも refers to a non-particular existence (any \~) (not to be confused with でも for "but").
 Question words and their variants are showed in @tbl:question-word-modifications.

 // @typstyle off
 #general_table(